joshcanhelp/josh-to-11/content/post/140-reims-you-want-to-go-to-there.md

 wpid: 126
 ---

-# Reims - You Want To Go To There

 It just started pouring rain, killing any plans we had of heading up to Sacre Coeur for our weekly wine + stairs date.
 So instead, it’s story time.
 Get comfortable, grab a glass of something cold, white, and bubbly, and let me tell you about our day trip to a great little town called Reims.